How to Pay Your Credit Card Bills & Outstanding Balances Each Month?

 You will incur a penalty charge

-Once you fail to make payment before the due date, you will incur a Late Payment Fee.
+Once you fail to pay the outstanding balance on your credit card before the due date, you will incur a Late Payment Fee.
 Typically, this amounts to a S$100 fee, levied each time you miss a payment.

 As you can expect, this can cause problems for those who are finding it difficult to keep up with their credit card bills.
-When you’re trying to clear a S$1,000 balance, the last thing you want is to pay an extra S$100.
+When you are trying to clear a S$1,000 balance, the last thing you want is to pay an extra S$100.

 You will incur interest charges